Lesson 3 - Facility Operations:

 iPads, headphones, power cords, chargers, computer mice, microphones, and a variety of adaptors, etc. are located in the right side cabinet.

 The Library terminal is located at the end of the front counter.
 It is for volunteer use only.
-Membership forms, cards and staff contact cards are located in holders on top of the front counter and directly behind the terminal.
+Membership forms and staff business cards are located in holders on top of the front counter and directly behind the terminal.

 Completed membership forms are located in the file basket on the back counter, while printer paper, envelopes, VR head gear and accessories, bicycle locks, and office supplies are in the back cupboards.